 As a consultant, you can create a flexible schedule that fits your lifestyle and you can choose the types of clients you want to work with.
-You can also decide to specialize in more than one industry and adapt your services to fit the needs of different types of businesses, and thus expand your reach.
+You also can decide to specialize in more than one industry and adapt your services to fit the needs of different types of businesses, and thus expand your reach.
 For instance, you could choose to work with real estate, finance and technology clients.

-Relatively little capital and equipment are required to start a successful consulting business, making it easier to turn a profit.
+Relatively little capital and equipment are required to start a successful consulting business, making it easy to turn a profit.
 All you need is a computer, a smartphone and a straightforward business plan spelling out your niche and client base.

 Before you begin, consider how you can prepare your new business with the right planning and research.